 The GPars framework offers Java developers intuitive and safe wa= ys to handle Java or Groovy tasks concurrently.
 Leveraging the enormous fle= xibility of the Groovy programing language and building on proven= Java technologies, we aim to make concurrent programming for multi-core ha= rdware intuitive, robust and enjoyable.

-ad-based concurrency model built into Java doesn't m=
+The traditional thread-based concurrency model built into Java doesn't m=

-oncurrency offered only limited benefits compared to sequential code, nowadays, with the number of=
+oncurrency offered only limited benefits compared to sequential code, nowad=

 every year, sequential code quickly looses ground and fails to compete in p=

 Inevitably,= for concurrent programming to be effective, the mental models of concurren= t systems interactions that people create in their heads have to respect th= e nature of human brains more than the wires on the chips.
 Luckily, such ab= stractions have been around for several decades, used at universities, in t= elephone switches, the super-computing industry and some other inherently c= oncurrent domains.
 The current challenge for GPars is to b= ring these abstractions up to the mainstream software developers to help us= solve our practical daily issues.